samuelpswang/advent-of-code-2015/README.md

 ### Experience

 This is the second Advent of Code event that I had attempted.
-Compared to the puzzles from 2023, there seemed to be much more number theory puzzles.
-See the Notable Topics section below for topics that were interesting and new to me.
+Compared to the puzzles from 2023, most of them seemed to be about [Number Theory](https://en.wikipedia.org/wiki/Number_theory) rather than about graphs.
+During my puzzle cracking process, I frequently looked to [@mjpieters](https://github.com/mjpieters)'s repository for inspiration and used it as a reference for my programs, I would like to thank him for the guidance he provided unknowingly.

 ### Notable Topics